Care Guides > Everything You Need To Know About Assisted Living (Extra Care Housing)

 Disadvantages Of Assisted Living

-• Assisted living facilities usually can’t provide the level of medical care given in a nursing care home.
+• Assisted living facilities usually can’t provide the level of medical care given in a nursing home.
 Whilst some assisted living facilities do offer skilled nursing care, nurses might not be available 24/7

 • Assistance is sometimes offered on a scheduled basis, rather than being available whenever needed